mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### Or
+### Or Mystical Choice Spell

-Select elements that match any selector in the list
+Target elements that match any selector in the mystical list

 ```css
 div, a {